-Animation of Q-Exactive Orbitrap mass analyzer performing MS/MS. Image courtesy of Thermo Scientific.
+Animation of Q-Exactive Orbitrap mass analyzer performing MS/MS(tandem mass spectrometry).
+Image courtesy of Thermo Scientific.
 More info

 Global proteomic analysis and profiling assays allow you to ID and accurately measure hundreds to thousands of proteins in nearly any sample type which contains protein.
 Via our online data portal you receive a list of all proteins identified, with quantitative measurements presented across all of your samples, to easily assess differences.
 From there you can drill down to the peptide level to assess changes in peptide abundance, including post-translational modifications.
 You can even view the actual tandem mass spectra used to identify each peptide.
 All of the data presented online is easily downloaded.